sidney/docker-spamassassin-tester/README.md

 # docker-spamassassin-tester fork of docker-perl-tester

-(From README, needs updating for fork) This repo is used to build Perl Docker images with various pre-installed bits:
+This repo is used to build Perl Docker images with various pre-installed bits required for building and testing SpamAssassin

-- the `aspell` and `aspell-en` packages
+- apt packages required for perl module building and for SpamAssassin building and testing
 - `cpanminus`
 - `App::cpm`
-- `Devel::Cover`
+- dcc and re2c built from source
-- various testing modules
+- various cpan modules listed below
-- Dist::Zilla with some common plugins (for Perl >= 5.14)

-At this points images are refreshed daily, which could change overtime if it becomes an issue.
-This should guarantee you to test uptodate CPAN stack.
+- Mail::SPF installed as CPAN module and as application in /usr/local/bin

+A cron task updates at a set interval which can be changed.

 Note: if one dependency fails to install, this should not impact you as the image would not be published on failures.